-Raimondo is a confused and confusing person, who seeks to be the master of the confusion he creates.
-Born plain Dennis, he renamed himself Justin, while attending the Cherry Lawn School, a defunct prep school in Darien, Conn., which he graduated in 1970.
+Raimondo was a confused and confusing person, who sought to be the master of the confusion he creates.
+Born plain Dennis on November 18, 1951 in White Plains, New York, he renamed himself Justin, while attending the Cherry Lawn School, a defunct prep school in Darien, Conn., which he graduated in 1970.

-Raimondo unquestionably encompasses many contradictions.
-Now past 50, he features a photo of himself on his website with a cigarette dangling from his mouth, in a fey (and failed) pose as an homme fatale.
+Raimondo unquestionably encompassed many contradictions.
+He featured a photo of himself on his website with a cigarette dangling from his mouth, in a fey (and failed) pose as an homme fatale.
 He is flamboyantly gay, but promotes himself as a Buchananite conservative and was in fact Buchanan’s San Francisco campaign spokesman during the “culture war” that other gays took personally, many elections ago.
 The entire package is deceitful, and it is a calculated deceit.